neurogeom/CAR/docs/3-CAR-VR.md

 ## Installation

 CAR-VR and CAR-WS have the same installation steps since they share the same software.
-Please refer to [CAR-WS#Installation](./2-CAR-WS.md#Installation)
+Please refer to [CAR-WS](./2-CAR-WS.md) instructions.

 ## Step-by-Step Guide

 ### Entering and exiting CAR-VR

-First, the user needs to start Vaa3D software, load an image volume, a surface object, or a whole-brain data, power on the Vive device, and also launch the Steam VR software.
+First, the user needs to start the Vaa3D software, load an image volume, a surface object, or whole-brain data, power on the Vive device, and also launch the Steam VR software.
 Next, CAR-VR can be launched from a CAR-WS viewer of Vaa3D by clicking the "See in VR" button, as shown below.
 After that, the user can put on the VR headset to start using CAR-VR, and all the contents previously in the 3-D viewer are now observable in CAR-VR.
-In addition, a companion window that shows the replicated view in the headset is displayed on computer monitor, in order for other users to know what is currently being seen in VR.
+Additionally, a companion window that replicates the view in the headset is displayed on the computer monitor, allowing other users to see what is currently being viewed in VR.

 ![Entering CAR-VR](../assets/vr_entering.png)